hguerrero/kong-event-gw-examples/examples/04-topic-filter/README.md

 ```

 Key configuration points:
-- Topic rewriting enabled with prefix "proxy."
+- Topic filtering enabled with prefix "proxy."
 - All topics accessed through the proxy will be prefixed
 - Original topic names preserved in the client view
+- Transparent prefix handling for clients

 ## Testing

-Using kafkactl, test the topic rewriting:
+Using kafkactl, test the topic filtering:

 1. Create and use a topic through the proxy:
 ```bash